itischrisd/itis-PPJ/README.md

   PPJ (Foundations of Java Programming)
 </h1>

-Repository that contains solutions to the exercises for the PPJ (Foundations of Java Programming) Java practical classes, taught by Le Tuong during studies on [PJAIT](https://www.pja.edu.pl/en/).
+Repository that contains solutions to the exercises for the PPJ (Foundations of Java Programming) Java practical classes, taught by Le Lan Truong during studies on [PJAIT](https://www.pja.edu.pl/en/).

 The following code is distributed under the [GPLv3](./LICENSE).